 Ocean Adventures' small group sizes (of 2 to 5 guests) provide our guests with the best wildlife viewing and safety.

 Our small group sizes mean we are making the least possible impact on the lands we visit, the wildlife we view and the First Nations Peoples who inspire us, something that is extremely important to us.

 Our small group sizes ensure our guests the most intimate experiences with nature and our photographers the best opportunities... our guests are never just part of a crowd.

 FOCUS OF "ISLANDS AT THE EDGE ~ THE INSIDE PASSAGE in June

-June is springtime on B.C.'s north coast.
+This is late spring / early summer on B.C.'s north coast.
 Whales breaching and lunge feeding... bears just out of hibernation... waterfalls that seem to fall from the sky... birds nesting and raising their young ...the ancient trees of the rainforest alive with the symphony of songbirds... rocky shores dressed in colourful intertidal life... and the endless white sandy beaches where the only tracks aside from your own may be those of a wolf.